24 interesting facts about Saint Kitts and Nevis

 The ruins of Wingfield Estate (Shutterstock)

-19. Saint Kitts and Nevis have one of the world’s highest murder rates.
-It has the world’s ninth-highest rate at 34.2 intentional homicides per 100,000 people.
+19. Saint Kitts and Nevis has one of the world’s highest murder rates, according to 2021 data.
+It has the world’s seventh-highest rate at 29.41 intentional homicides per 100,000 people.

 21 The country’s capital city, Basseterre, means “low land” in French.
 The reference is to the city’s low-lying location within a valley and that it’s located on the leeward (downwind) side of the island and is, therefore, a sheltered anchorage.